Mercedes GLC SUV review

 On the road, it soon becomes apparent that Mercedes concentrated on comfort when developing the GLC.
 It’s very smooth on the standard suspension and even more cosseting if the optional air-suspension is fitted.
 Drivers on the hunt for thrills may feel short-changed, though – while the Volvo XC60 is even softer, the newer BMW X3 is more responsive and poised on a country road.

 There are effectively three trim levels, consisting of the core AMG Line trim, plus Premium and Premium Plus versions.
-The 220 d engine is only available in AMG Line Premium and below; the more powerful 300 d is the AMG Line Premium and up.
-Desirable items like a powered tailgate, reversing camera and Artico leather upholstery are all included, along with sat nav and LED headlights.
-AMG Line Premium GLCs gain distinctive body styling and an interior makeover, as well as even bigger 20-inch alloy wheels.
+Desirable items such as a powered tailgate, reversing camera and Artico leather upholstery are all included, along with sat nav and LED headlights.
+AMG Line Premium GLCs gain distinctive body styling and an interior makeover, as well as even bigger, 20-inch alloy wheels.

-AMG Line is now the most appealing trim for company-car drivers and we'd recommend spending the extra monthly finance cost for private buyers too, to benefit from all the GLC has to offer.
-The Premium equipment line includes adaptive headlights, running boards, a larger instrument display, ambient lighting, augmented reality navigation, Android Auto and Apple CarPlay compatibility and wireless smartphone charging.
+AMG Line is the most appealing trim for company car drivers and private buyers, although moving up one trim level does have its benefits; the Premium equipment line includes adaptive headlights, running boards, a larger instrument display, ambient lighting, augmented reality navigation, Android Auto and Apple CarPlay compatibility and wireless smartphone charging.